South Island of New Zealand: An Exploration Photo Diary

 It's amazing that there's nothing else around

-We stopped at one lookout point and I forgot the name.
+We stopped at one lookout point and sadly, I forgot the name.
 Horrible, I know.
-But the thing I remember the most was seeing an alpine parrot.
+One thing I remember the most was seeing an alpine parrot.
 What?
 Yes, a mountain parrot.

 He would be totally camo!

-When we got to Milford Sound we loaded onto a ferry that took us around the sound.
-I believe it was only an hour and a half exploration through the fiords.
-If the weather was sunny I’d have wanted to go for longer but this amount of time was perfect.
+When we got to Milford Sound, we loaded onto a ferry that drove us around the sound.
+The boat ride was about an hour and a half long through the fiords.
+If the weather was sunny I would have wanted to go for longer but this amount of time was perfect.
 The weather determines what it will be like in Milford Sound.
 When we went it was rainy so there were loads of waterfalls.
 Initially, I was bummed by rain but looking back it was quite cool and mystical.

 Chasing waterfalls much to TLC's dismay

-And a not so great selfie but one to prove to my family that I was indeed traveling
+And a not so great selfie but one to prove to my family that I was indeed travelling

 Save this to Pinterest